mpaguilar/resume_writer/tests/test_resume.md

 #### Description

-This should still be pretty short, 2-3 sentences.
+This should still be pretty short, include Skill 3, 2-3 sentences.
 Multiple lines are fine.

 #### Skills